Germany's Siemens says committed to Russian partners

-NOVO-OGARYOVO, Russia (Reuters) - The chief executive of Germany’s Siemens said his firm supported a “trusting relationship” with Russian companies after meeting President Vladimir Putin at his residence outside Moscow on Wednesday.
+NOVO-OGARYOVO, Russia, March 26 (Reuters) - The chief executive of Germany’s Siemens said his firm supported a “trusting relationship” with Russian companies after meeting President Vladimir Putin at his residence outside Moscow on Wednesday.

 The United States has levied sanctions against several Russian individuals - including Russian Railways boss Vladimir Yakunin - over Moscow’s annexation of Crimea.